jricheimer/jricheimer.github.io/_posts/2019-02-11-resize-confusion.md

 Most libraries that I've encountered implement one of the above two standards.
 Either the direct index scaling (which I believe is what `PIL` does) or the OpenCV-style "shift-and scale" approach (which is also followed by `scikit-image`).

 Suppose, though, that you want to incorporate bilinear resizing (which is differentiable) in a convolutional network.
 This is done, for example, in the [DeepLabv3+][1] model for segmentation.
 (I recommend [this excellent post][2] about visualizing the difference between increasing resolution in convolutional networks via "deconvolution" layers and via resizing followed by standard convolution layers.)
-This can be done in Tensorflow with the `tf.image.resize_bilinear` function.
+This can be done in Tensorflow with the [`tf.image.resize_bilinear`][4] function.
 Let's see what it does on our toy example from above.

 ```python
 import tensorflow as tf